• Skip to primary navigation

 Refreshing Fruit Tea Recipe

-This refreshing beverage combines black tea with fruit juices to create a delicious fruit tea drink that is perfect for a ladies' luncheon, brunch, or shower.
+Here's an easy recipe that combines black tea with fruit juices to create a delicious fruit tea.
+The perfect drink for summer parties, any family gathering, ladies' luncheon, brunch, or shower.

 Print Recipe Pin Recipe